openregister/registers-rfcs/content/metadata-log/index.md

 A metadata log is a list of **changesets** where each changeset has:

+* `timestamp`: The datetime where this changeset was created.
 * `target`: A reference to the data log entry hash it applies.
 * `parent`: A reference to the previous changeset hash.
 * `delta`: A list of pairs (`key`, `blob`) describing the **delta** of changes where:
   * `key`: Name of the piece of data (e.g. "name", "description", "field:country").
   * `blob`: A reference to the relevant **blob** hash.

-* `timestamp`: The datetime where this changeset was created.
+### Timestamp

+The `timestamp` property describes when the changeset was recorded.
+Similarly to Entry timestamps, they don't define the order of the metadata log, they are mostly informative.

 ### Target